PlaceOS/driver/docs/core_control_protocol.md

 ## Processing Commands

-* Commands are defined by the `ACAEngine::Driver::Protocol::Request` class.
+* Commands are defined by the `PlaceOS::Driver::Protocol::Request` class.
 * Incoming requests are buffered and tokenised `def consume_io`
 * Commands are then asynchronously dispatched `def process(message)`